anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 <a name="3.4"></a>
 ## 3.3 NFVI HW profile

-NFVI HW profile (see [RM1: 5.4 NFVI HW profiles features and requirements]) contains all the compute, storage, network specification of the actual servers, which are used to build basic, network, compute resource pools.
+NFVI HW profile (see [RM1: 5.4 NFVI HW profiles features and requirements](https://cntt-n.github.io/CNTT/doc/ref_model/chapters/chapter05.html#5.4)) contains all the compute, storage, network specification of the actual servers, which are used to build basic, network, compute resource pools.

 - Compuate resources refers to the number of CPU, the number of cores per CPU, NUMA, SMT/HT, GPU etc(RM1: Table 5-13: Minimum Compute resources configuration parameters and Table 5-14 Compute acceleration configuration specifications for details reference name and details)
 - Storage Configurations refers to HDD and SSD detail specification, i.e., total number of hard disk drivers and each capacity (RM1: Table 5-15 Storage configuration specification for details)
 - Network resources referes to total number of NIC Ports, Port Speed, total number of PCIe slots available, the PCIe speed, lanes and network accleration configurations (RM1: Table 5-16: Minimum NIC configuration specification, Table 5-17 PCIe configuration specification and Table 5-18: Network acceleration configuration specification)

-Every servers used in the NFVI must be contain in a machine readable format file, in case the same configuration is applied to many server, a template can be defined and referenced by all of them to aovid content duplication.
-This input file can be used and consumed by other tools to calculate statistics overview and make NFVI comparsion eaiser.
+Every servers used in the NFVI must be dumped in a machine readable format file, in case the same configuration is applied to many server, a template can be defined and referenced by all of them to aovid content duplication.
+This input file can be used and consumed by other tools to calculate statistics overview and make NFVI comparsion more eaiser.

 ```yaml
 host: host1